StanJulia/StanIO.jl/README.md

 A number of extensions to the Stan Programming Language have been proposed (see [Bob Carpenter](https://statmodeling.stat.columbia.edu/wp-content/uploads/2021/10/carpenter-probprog2021.pdf)).

 StanIO.jl will track the consequences of these changes in both input and output needed for Stan.

-As this package matures, it will replace sections of code in StanSample.jl and possibly other [StanJulia](https://github.com/StanJulia) packages (e.g. StanOptimize.jl).
+Over time, similar functionality will be made available in StanSample.jl and possibly other [StanJulia](https://github.com/StanJulia) packages (e.g. StanOptimize.jl).

 This package is related to similar [work in python by Brian Ward](https://github.com/WardBrian/stanio).
 Handling of tuples is based on Brian's reshape.py.